roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-03 ****** bydawn1958© Kaz agreed immediately.
+Kaz agreed immediately.
 "Great idea... and Susan would love having it done so her husband can see what a slut she has become."
 Jim's eyes grew wide hearing that Susan was a married woman with a husband who was most likely cuckolded.

  Frantically, Susan looked at Kaz.
 She didn't dare say what she felt but pleaded with her teary eyes.
 Little sobs of defeat escaped her mouth hoping it was all just a bad dream.